 In a series of soliloquies, the nameless narrator tells his heartbreaking story of personal loss and unrealized redemption.
 His wife has left him and their two boys for the lure of the big city, and her absence hangs palpably in the air.
 While it is altogether understandable why someone would flee the stark and dreary landscape of Watertown, empathy rests with the eloquent everyman left behind.
 He is a desperate man, the personification of all that is pedestrian in a small town, a solitary figure who suffers unbearable torment and despair.
 But, in expressing timeless sentiments to a love that is hopelessly lost, he finds salvation in the written word and an extraordinary transformation takes place.
 In his grief, he achieves a deeper understanding of himself, and a transcendent awareness of what he has lost and why.

 I’ll get back to that interpretation in a moment…

 “Goodbye (She Quietly Says)” tees up the ball like a great novel would, when the narrator’s wife informs him that she is leaving him.
 The song is set in a coffee shop and the other customers do not notice what has taken place.
-No anger, just grief, quiet unbearable grief stoically absorbed amid pie plates and the conversation of others.
+No anger, just grief, quiet unbearable grief stoically absorbed amid the clatter of plates, coffee cups and the conversation of others.

 The sparse, poetic power of the lyrics is as good as it gets.
 So much is implied here.